spicetify/docs/docs/development/api-wrapper/classes/menu.md

 ---
 title: Menu
-description: Create and prepend custom menu item in profile menu.
+description: Create and prepend custom menu items in the profile menu.
 ---

-Create and prepend custom menu item in profile menu.
+Create and prepend custom menu items in the profile menu.

 ## Classes